ChACiooh/Genshin5StarEstimation/README.md

 - contact : @7A4ys(twitter) / email:honoki47@gmail.com

 ## Purpose
-People who wants to pick new 5 star character always have money issue.
+People who want to pick new 5 star character always have money issue.
 So, when people know how much money they have and consider how many they want to pick, this will be helpful.

 ## Usage
 1. input stack value of your gacha (1 ~ 89)